-&lt;sup>5 Resolution on the communication from the Commission to the Council, the European Parliament, the Economic and Social Committee and the Committee of the Regions on "A European initiative in electronic commerce", A4-0173/98.
+Resolution on the communication from the Commission to the Council, the European Parliament, the Economic and Social Committee and the Committee of the Regions on "A European initiative in electronic commerce", A4-0173/98.

-&lt;sup>6 Resolution of 14 April 1998, point 14.
+6 Resolution of 14 April 1998, point 14.

-&lt;sup>7 Opinion of the Economic and Social Committee on the "Communication from the Commission to the Council, the European Parliament, the Economic and Social Committee and the Committee of the Regions: "A European initiative in electronic commerce", OJ C 19, 21.1.1998, p.
+Opinion of the Economic and Social Committee on the "Communication from the Commission to the Council, the European Parliament, the Economic and Social Committee and the Committee of the Regions: "A European initiative in electronic commerce", OJ C 19, 21.1.1998, p.
 72.

-&lt;sup>8 See point IV(2)
+8 See point IV(2).

-gal uncertainty also arises in determining the requirements to be met by information society services (to what extent does a particular rule apply to such services?).
+A significant lack of legal certainty characterises the current legal framework.
+This legal uncertainty arises over the lawfulness of measures taken by one Member State concerning services provided by providers established in another Member State (are they justified in relation to the principle of freedom to provide services or of secondary Community law applying that principle?)
+Legal uncertainty also arises in determining the requirements to be met by Information Society services (to what extent does a particular rule apply to such services?)
 Cases which have already been decided diverge, indicating that there is a serious lack of legal certainty whose adverse effects are strongly amplified in a cross-border situation.

-Moves in certain Member States to enact new legislation are apparent and there are already differences in approach which entail a real risk in the short term of fragmenting the Internal Market.
-Some Member States have already enacted legislation specifically addressing information society services (D) while others have begun a large scale amendment of their rules (B, F, FIN, I, NL); lastly, in some Member States specific issues are the subject of surveys, draft proposals or new legislation, (for example, regulated professions (A, F, D, I); liability (F, NL, S, UK); and contracts (A, B, D, NL, DK, S).
+Moves in certain Member States to enact new legislation are apparent and there are already differences in approach which entail a real risk in the short term of fragmenting the internal market.
+Some Member States have already enacted legislation specifically addressing Information Society services (D) while others have begun a large scale amendment of their rules (B, F, FIN, I, NL); lastly, in some Member States specific issues are the subject of surveys, draft proposals or new legislation, (for example, regulated professions (A, F, D, I); liability (F, NL, S, UK); and contracts (A, B, D, NL, DK, S)).